parkchamchi/DepthViewer/README.md

 ### Using depth.py and depthserver.py (OPTIONAL)
 `depth.py` is for generating `.depthviewer` files so that it can be opened with the DepthViewer.
-It can be executed independently from the command console or called from the main program using the console command `send_msg CallPythonHybrid` or `send_msg CallPythonLarge` (replaces the `Call Python` buttons).

 #### Dependencies for depth.py